The EU Digital Omnibus Act: What It Means for Your Analytics (and Whether GA4 Qualifies)

 Clickport Yes

-The pattern is clear.
-Tools that were built to be cookieless and first-party from the start qualify by default.
-Tools that were built for advertising ecosystems structurally cannot.
-The Article 88a exemption doesn't create a new category.
-It validates what privacy-first analytics tools have been doing all along.
+The pattern jumps out.
+Tools that were cookieless and first-party from day one qualify without you touching a setting.
+Tools built for advertising ecosystems can't get there no matter what you toggle.
+Article 88a doesn't invent a new category.
+It blesses what privacy-first analytics tools have been doing all along.
+If you want the mechanics of how this category works, see our privacy-friendly analytics guide.

-The Audience Measurement Coalition has actually complained that the exemption is too narrow.
-Their concern is that the "solely for its own use" restriction blocks independent audience measurement by joint industry committees.
-If even industry groups think it's too restrictive, that tells you how tight the criteria are.
+The Audience Measurement Coalition has complained that the exemption is too narrow.
+Their gripe is that "solely for its own use" blocks independent audience measurement run by joint industry committees.
+When even the industry groups say the rule is too strict, you know the criteria are tight.

 The UK already did this

-While the EU debates, the UK has already acted.
-The Data (Use and Access) Act received Royal Assent on June 13, 2025.
-Section 112 introduces a statistical purposes exception: consent is not required for analytics cookies used to gather aggregate statistical information about how a website is used, provided the resulting data cannot identify individuals and an opt-out mechanism is offered.
+While the EU is still debating, the UK has already moved.
+The Data (Use and Access) Act got Royal Assent on June 19, 2025.
+Section 112 adds a statistical purposes exception: you do not need consent for analytics cookies that gather aggregate statistical information about how a website is used, as long as the data cannot identify anyone and you offer an opt-out.

 Analytics consent exemptions by jurisdiction (March 2026)